croian/mouseless/mouseless_documentation.md

 If you are behind a corporate proxy (or if you have a custom SSL certificate for other reasons) and are seeing SSL errors on startup, you can use the following procedure to fix these errors, while we explore ways to prevent this extra legwork.

 1. Obtain the custom cert (`.pem`) file from your IT department
-2. Move/copy the .pem file to the mouseless data dir, e.g.: `$ cp  cert.pem ~/Library/Containers/net.sonuscape.mouseless/Data/`
+2. Move/copy the .pem file to the Mouseless data dir, e.g.: `$ cp  cert.pem ~/Library/Containers/net.sonuscape.mouseless/Data/`
-3. Open mouseless via the command line like so: `$ REQUESTS_CA_BUNDLE=~/Library/Containers/net.sonuscape.mouseless/Data/cert.pem open Mouseless.app`
+3. Open Mouseless via the command line like so: `$ REQUESTS_CA_BUNDLE=~/Library/Containers/net.sonuscape.mouseless/Data/cert.pem open Mouseless.app`

 ### BetterTouchTool conflicts